grimgrinningghosts/grimgrinningghosts/README.md

 - im so scared of everyone im ngl (JOKE) ur going to have to approach me if you want a conversation. i dont mind cuddles or anything of the sort, just dont do it when im with friends.

-- dni is the same as on my strawpage. i dont partake in discourse as i find arguing on a pixel horse game to be stupid. (strawpage is a wip)
+- dni is the same as on my strawpage. i dont partake in discourse as i find arguing on a pixel horse game to be stupid.

 - i usually kiss instead of crown, it doesn't mean i ship anything. if you whisper me crowns i probably wont reply but just know i appreciate it !
 <p align="center">